yuchestart/yuchestart/README.md

 🏷️ I don't know why I chose my name<br>
 🐈 I like cats<br>
 🔭 I am currently working on CATS, Splatshooter(while collaborating with others), and I plan to make a physics engine kind of thing.<br>
+🎈 I also do coding as a hobby.
+🤖 YES!
+I try to work on a Raspberry Pi and do VEX robotics.